ARM-software/SDS-Framework/utilities/SDS-View/README.md

 # SDS-View

-View time based plot of SDS data recording, based on the description found in metadata (YAML) file.
+Output a time-based plot of SDS data files (`<name>.<index>.sds`) based on the meta-data file (`<name>.sds.yml`.

-Horizontal time scale is derived from the number of data points in a recording and frequency provided in the metadata description.
+The horizontal time scale is derived from the number of data points in a recording and frequency provided in the metadata description.
 All plots form a single recording will be displayed on the same figure (shared vertical scale).

-If there are 3 values described in the metadata file, an additional 3D view will be displayed.
+If there are 3 values described in the metadata file, an optional 3D view may be displayed.
-The tool also supports plotting of multiple recordings at the same time, by listing their paths after the `-s` flag.
+The tool also supports plotting of multiple SDS data files (`<name>.<index>.sds`) at the same time.
-Note that in this case all recordings will be processed and decoded based on the description in the metadata file listed after the `-y` flag.
+Note that in this case all recordings will be processed and decoded based on the description in the metadata file.

 ## Limitations

 - Data in recording must all be of the same type (float, uint32_t, uint16_t, ...)

-## Set-up and requirements
+## Setup and requirements

 ### Requirements
 - Python 3.9 or later with packages:
   - pyyaml
   - numpy
   - matplotlib

-### Set-up
+### Setup

 1. Open terminal in SDS-View root folder

 2. Check installed Python version with:
    ```
    python --version
    ```

 3. (Optional) Use Python environment
    1. Create Python environment:
       ```